Elmahrosa/International-Civic-Blockchain-Constitution/CONSTITUTION.md

-We, the stakeholders of the TEOS ecosystem — citizens, public servants, civic institutions, technical custodians, and adopting jurisdictions — establish this Constitution as the supreme charter governing civic-first blockchain infrastructure.
+We, the stakeholders of the TEOS ecosystem — citizens, public servants, civic institutions, technical custodians, and adopting jurisdictions — establish this Constitution as the supreme charter governing **civic-first blockchain infrastructure**.

-TEOS is born in Egypt, *Om el Donia (Mother of the World)*, a historical origin of law, administration, and public order.
+TEOS is born in Egypt, *Om El Donia (Mother of the World)* — a historic origin of law, administration, and public order.
-This Constitution transforms Egyptian civic principles into exportable, nation-ready **Digital Public Infrastructure (DPI)**.
+This Constitution transforms Egyptian civic governance principles into **exportable, nation-ready Digital Public Infrastructure (DPI)**.

-This document is the **highest authority** governing all TEOS protocols, registries, validators, institutions, contributors, and deployments.
+This document is the **highest authority** governing all TEOS protocols, registries, validators, institutions, contributors, deployments, and integrations.

-No technical system, smart contract, vote, or automation may supersede this Constitution.
+No technical system, smart contract, vote, automation, or AI process may supersede this Constitution.

 ---